Mesratya/Dibi_MC_lang_Pack/README.md

 -------------------------------------------------------------
 Just download the .zip and put it in your ressource pack folder
 -------------------------------------------------------------
-To add new words you can modifiy the en_dibi.json file you just have to repalce english words by dibi :)
+To add new words you can modifiy the en_dibi.json file in assets/minecraft/lang. you just have to repalce english words by dibi :) you can also add splashes (welcome messages) in texts by adding lines in lang/splashes.txt